yegappan/lsp/README.md

 Command|Description
 -------|-----------
-`:LspCodeAction`|Apply the code action supplied by the language server to the diagnostic in the current line.
+`:LspCodeAction`|Request code actions from all eligible language servers attached to the current buffer, then apply the selected action for the current line.
-`:LspFixAll`|Apply the first source.fixAll code action supplied by the language server to all the diagnostics in the current file.
+`:LspFixAll`|Request source.fixAll code actions for the current file from all eligible language servers, then apply the selected action.
-`:LspOrganizeImports`|Apply the source.organizeImports code action supplied by the language server to the current file.
+`:LspOrganizeImports`|Request source.organizeImports code actions for the current file from all eligible language servers, then apply the selected action.
 `:LspCodeLens`|Display a list of code lens commands and apply a selected code lens command to the current file.
 `:LspDiag current`|Display the diagnostic message for the current line.
 `:LspDiag first`|Jump to the first diagnostic message for the current buffer.